Slots

 One feature Enhance adds to slots is you can use an as attribute to specify what type of element you would like Enhance to replace the unused slot with.

-The way to use the as attribute is to supply a valid element name.
+To use the as attribute, supply the attribute with a valid element name:

 export default function MyUnusedSlot({ html }) {